Modern Commercial Space

 COMMERCIAL ENTRANCE ALONG PUBLIC PARKING LOT

-Plantings including hedges of bushes trimmed to 30” high will be planted in sections along the public parking lot to block the car headlights entering the storefront glass.
+Plantings including hedges of bushes trimmed to 30” high will be planted in sections along the public parking lot and building.
 Several walks will be placed in the hedge to allow easy access to businesses.

 A large landscape area will be located at the south end of the parking lot for a resident lobby entry and drop off area.
-Residents will be able to access Ft.
-Thomas Avenue via a galleria that connects both sides of the building.
-The north residential entry will be off Fort Thomas Avenue.
+Residents will be able to access Fort Thomas Avenue via a galleria that connects both sides of the building.

-A 20-30’ wide buffer zone is provided between the adjacent residential area and the surface parking lot.
+A wide buffer zone is provided between the adjacent residential area and the surface parking lot.
 The edge of the proposed public parking lot is at the same location as the existing commercial surface parking.
-The entire length of the public parking lot will be planted with a dense layering of shrubs, evergreens and flowering trees to screen the parking lot and car headlights from three adjacent homes.
+The entire length of the public parking lot will be planted with a dense layering of evergreens to screen the parking lot and car headlights from three adjacent homes.

 Three street trees and a strip of green ground cover and plants between the sidewalk and building will be installed along Highland.

-The entire area of the Grosser Accounting parking lot and retaining wall will be replaced with a hillside slope of new plantings.
+The entire area of the original parking lot and retaining wall will be replaced with a hillside slope of new plantings.
 The goal is to remove an unsightly paved area and replace it with a visual amenity for the Woodland neighborhood.

 SURFACE PARKING LOT